The 4 Week Half Marathon Training Plan + Complete Guide

 The very nature of a 4 week half marathon training plan having such a short time frame necessitates fairly aggressive training, which can increase the risk of injuries.

 Finally, if you are looking to nail a half marathon PR, a 4 week half marathon training plan is most likely not the best route to help you achieve that goal.
-Generally speaking, you want to allow a minimum of 8 weeks to train for a half marathon, and 10 to 12 weeks is ideal.
+Generally speaking, you want to allow a minimum of 8 weeks to train for a half marathon, with 10 to 12 weeks being ideal.

 On the other hand, training for a half marathon in a month can potentially be feasible for runners who have been getting in some good mileage and who have run a half marathon before.